paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 ### Statutory Notes

 #### Codification
-Section was formerly classified to section 426 of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title.
+Section was formerly classified to [section 426 of this title](./chapter-015-national-security.md#section-426) prior to editorial reclassification and renumbering as this section.

 #### Prior Provisions
 A prior section 605 of act July 26, 1947, was renumbered section 604 and is classified to [section 3125 of this title](./chapter-044-national-security.md#section-3125).

 #### Amendments
+2014—Pub.
+L. 113–126, § 703(a), made technical amendment to directory language of Pub.
+L. 112–277, § 506.
+See 2013 Amendment note below.

 2013—Par.
 (5).
 Pub.
-L. 112–277, § 506, which directed amendment of section 606 of the National Security Act of 1947 by amending par.
-(5) generally, was executed to this section, which is section 605 of that act, to reflect the probable intent of Congress and the renumbering of section 606 as 605 by Pub.
-L. 112–277, § 310(a)(4)(B).
+L. 112–277, § 506, as amended by Pub.
+L. 113–126, § 703(a), amended par.
+(5) generally.
 Prior to amendment, par.
 (5) read as follows: “The term ‘intelligence agency’ means the Central Intelligence Agency, a foreign intelligence component of the Department of Defense, or the foreign counterintelligence or foreign counterterrorism components of the Federal Bureau of Investigation.”

 1999—Par.
 (4)(A).
 Pub.
 L. 106–120 substituted “a present or retired officer or employee” for “an officer or employee” and “a present or retired member” for “a member”.

+#### Effective Date of 2014 Amendment
+Pub.
+L. 113–126, title VII, § 703(b), July 7, 2014, 128 Stat.
+1423, provided that: “The amendments made by subsection (a) [amending this section] shall take effect as if included in the enactment of the Intelligence Authorization Act for Fiscal Year 2013 (Public Law 112–277).”

 #### Transfer of Functions
 For transfer of authorities, functions, personnel, and assets of the Coast Guard, including the authorities and functions of the Secretary of Transportation relating thereto, to the Department of Homeland Security, and for treatment of related references, see sections 468(b), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section542&num=0&edition=prelim).